Make the Most

 - Swimsuits are required in the pool.
 Cutoffs or street clothes are not permitted.
 Burkinis or other modest swim attire are acceptable.

-- Proper workout attire and gym shoes should be worn in our wellness centers, group exercise studios, basketball courts, tracks and other program areas.
+- Proper workout attire should be worn in our wellness centers, group exercise studios, basketball courts, tracks and other program areas.
+Examples of appropriate attire include t-shirts or sweats; knit, nylon or cotton shorts and pants.
+Sports bras and swimsuits are not considered proper workout attire in group exercise classes, wellness centers, courts, tracks and other program areas.

 - Coverage is required even in the locker rooms, steam rooms, saunas and whirlpool.
 Please keep a towel, wrap or other clothes on at all times.